the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 <building-info-container id=30 />

 ## More...

+If you are still looking for a place to stay, check my little list of **[Hotels in Seoul for architecture & design lovers](/blog/hotels-in-seoul)**.

 - **Get a prepaid SIM card**: in Seoul, you can purchase it at major convenience stores, Incheon airport or Korean mobile service provider stores (KT, SKT, LG).
 I got a 4G Unlimited from KT.
 - **[CityMapper app](https://citymapper.com/apps)**: one of the best apps to help navigate public transport works really well in Seoul.
 It helps you find subway and bus routes and even tell you where to get o while you ride.
 [You can also use it online.](https://citymapper.com/seoul)